Starbreeze Studios: Economic problems and restructuring (2018–present)

-Starbreeze announced in October 2019 that to resolve their financial situation, they will split off into two new companies: New Starbreeze Publishing AB and New Starbreeze Studios AB.
+Starbreeze announced in October 2019 that to resolve its financial situation, it will split off into two new companies: New Starbreeze Publishing AB and New Starbreeze Studios AB.
 Most of Starbreeze's assets, principally the IP rights to Payday, will reside with the publishing arm.
 On the assumption that the financial settlement is accepted, the company plans on focusing on release of Payday 3 by 2022-2023 which will be its primary revenue driver.
-The company also began renewed development on Payday 2 to create new downloadable content, but stated that this would be for purchase, apologizing for reneging on its "forever-free-content" assurance they had made some years prior, with plans to use the revenues to help the company's finances.
+The company also began renewed development on Payday 2 to create new downloadable content, but stated that this would be for purchase, apologizing for reneging on its "forever-free-content" assurance it had made some years prior, with plans to use the revenues to help the company's finances.